apocalyptech/animalwellsave/README.md

    - Bat
    - Ostriches
    - Eel/Bonefish
+ - Added `--solve-cranks` argument to solve most crank-related puzzles
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
  - Added `--debug` output to show data offsets within the savegame
- - Fixed a bug in Mural handling which could have caused some problems for hypothetical data reads after the mural.
- - Added `--solve-cranks` argument to solve most crank-related puzzles
  - Info-reporting tweaks:
    - Added lit-candle report to info output
    - Removed dash in "Post Modern" egg text